harryfiedify/launcherStarter/README.md

 ## Installation & Usage

 Install Python 3 to PATH.
-Edit `config-example.yml` to your liking and save as `config.yml`.
+Customize `config-example.yml` to your liking and save as `config.yml`.
 Start by executing `run.bat`.

 Optionally, you can supply a different config file as an argument:
 `python launcherStarter.py file.yml`